RebeccaBucci/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Rebecca is a Postdoctoral Fellow in Sociology at Harvard University.
-She recently recieved her PhD in Criminology at Penn State.
+She recently received her PhD in Criminology at Penn State.
 Her research interests include neighborhood effects, policing, risk perceptions, social control, and adolescent development and delinquency.